NimzyMaina/tots/README.md

 # Cuddly Tots

-This is Retail Management System
+This is Retail Shop Management System